TheBevyFlock/bevy_cli/docs/src/cli/web/getrandom.md

 you could also be building a standalone Wasm application.

 So the target cannot be used to automatically activate the web backend.
-Features are also inadequate: They are additive, so if _any_ dependency would pull in the web feature, the backend would be used everywhere.
+Features are also inadequate: They are additive, so if _any_ dependency pulled in the web feature, the backend would be used everywhere or the build would be broken.
 Considering the security-sensitive nature of random data, this was deemed unacceptable.

 So in addition to a feature to make the backend available,